 The first medical use of acetaminophen occurred in 1893.
-Almost 30 years after that, a German pharmaceutical company named Knoll synthesized hydrocodone.
-Then in in 1978, Knoll introduced Vicodin to the U.S, and a generic version of the drug hit the market five years later.
+Almost 30 years later, a German pharmaceutical company named Knoll synthesized hydrocodone.
+Then, in 1978, Knoll introduced Vicodin to the U.S., and a generic version of the drug hit the market five years later.
 Norco and Lortab are other well-known drugs with the same ingredients.

-In 2009, a U.S. Food and Drug Administration (FDA) advisory panel suggested that the regulatory bodyban medications like Vicodin, due to the risk of overdose and severe liver injury.
-Two years later, the FDA asked pharmaceutical companies to limit the amount of acetaminophen in its products.
+In addition, a U.S. Food and Drug Administration (FDA) advisory panel suggested that the regulatory body ban medications like Vicodin because the use of it increases the risk of overdose and acute liver injury.
+As a result, the FDA requested that pharmaceutical companies limit the amount of acetaminophen in their products.